Net-ng/kansha/doc/first_connection.rst

 * vote (if activated by the board owner, see :ref:`board_configuration`);
 * give it some weight (if activated by the board owner, see :ref:`board_configuration`);
 * set a due date;
-* assign members to it.
+* assign members to it (if you have invited other users to your board, see :ref:`board_access`).

 The columns may have a limit on the number of cards they accept.
 This limit is displayed after the slash in the column counter.
-To set the limit, just hover the mouse pointer on the right of the column counter: a menu activator icon will appear.
-Click on it to open the column's menu.
+To activate the counter, click on the list menu.
+To set the limit, just click on the counter.

 To change titles just click on them.
 That works for: